 Once a recall has been issued, a manufacturer must also contact the owners of the recalled vehicles or components.
 That means combining vehicle purchasing records with state registration records.
 For components, this means contacting distributors in order to reach their buyers.
 Even if you are not notified, you are entitled to receive a free remedy if you own a recalled item or vehicle.

-Check Your Car for a Defect
+How to Check Your Car for Known Safety Defects

 If you’re not sure if your car has been recalled, look it up on the NHTSA recall site.
 You can look up your vehicle, various components, and even equipment like car seats for recent recalls.
 Check your car for a recall as soon as possible—as long as it is recent enough, your manufacturer should resolve the defect quickly for no charge.
 You can also call the toll-free Auto Safety Hotline: (888) 327-4236.